Yunxiai88/baby_monitor/README.md

       	pip install -r requirement.txt
             ```

      If any packages fail to install, try install individually using conda
+     You may need to run this multiple times to avoid packages being missed out

 * 4. Run this command at the project root directory: